tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/认证与安全/密钥对认证_intl_en.md

 ### Signature content generation
 When arranging the content, please pay extra attention to the colon and space after the header name.
 If they are missing, the verification may fail. `SecretId`, `SecretKey`, URL, and `Host` should be replaced with your real information.

->For signature demos for common programming languages, please see [Developer Guide - Generating Signatures in Multiple Programming Languages](https://intl.cloud.tencent.com/document/product/628/35260).
+>?For signature demos for common programming languages, please see [Developer Guide - Generating Signatures in Multiple Programming Languages](https://intl.cloud.tencent.com/document/product/628/35260).